 DAY ONE - WEDNESDAY DECEMBER 7, 2022 - PROGRAM OUTLINE

 Topics on December 7, 2022 will discuss justice and treatment partnerships with an emphasis on partnerships focusing on family systems, social determinants of health and other factors that influence justice involvement.
-Each day has a separate link to join and registration for each day must be done separately.

 Time